talent-connect/connect/docs/data-models.md

 > **TL;DR: this is an ER diagram of all CON/TP data models with companion notes.
 Use it to understand the "status quo" and to plan for how we'll migrate them into Salesforce.**

+ReDI Connect and ReDI Talent Pool are two sister platforms hosted in the same codebase.
+Their purposes:
+- ReDI Connect (CON): matchmaking between mentors and mentees for mentorship
+- ReDI Talent Pool (TP): matchmaking between jobseekers and companies for jobs

+CON and TP each have their own front-end.
+They communicate with a back-end that stores all data in a MongoDB database.

+The "CON/TP Salesforce integration project" consists of in a nutshell:
+- understand the existing data models
+- examine how we can host the same data in the ReDI Salesforce
+- examine other functions that Salesforce can provide besides data persistence
+- examine how the existing admin panel functionality and epxerience can be replicated into Salesforce
+- establish a migration plan for how to migrate data into Salesforce

 To view the below bumbo-jumbo visually as a ER (Entity-Relationship) diagram, please [install this browser extension](https://chrome.google.com/webstore/detail/markdown-diagrams/pmoglnmodacnbbofbgcagndelmgaclel/related).

 ```mermaid